dwave-examples/template/README.md

 The clearer your model is presented here, the more useful it will be to others.
 For a strong example of this section, see [here](https://github.com/dwave-examples/3d-bin-packing#model-overview).

 ### Parameters
+List and define the parameters used in your model.

 ### Variables
 ### Expressions
 ### Objective